jamescaii/Spothouse/README.md

 If this were to be made into a real application, we think it would be best if the program could have the option to split the check in different ways, evenly between each person, or based on what each person ordered.
 This is probably outside the scope of the class, but a proof of concept could be made for this.

+TA Approval (dlichen): I'm not sure if there would be enough algorithmic complexity in this and there isn't a description of the algorithm you want to use.
+This is a maybe contingent on the algorithm being sufficiently complex (and also maybe expanding to more than just pizza? location preferences for a party? time preferences? etc? widen the scope maybe).

 ### Idea 3

 ***BrownTime***